young-hwang/spec-kit/templates/commands/specify.md

 ## General Guidelines

+### Language Requirements

+**ALL specification content MUST be written in Korean (한글)**
+- Section headings should remain in English for template compatibility
+- All descriptions, requirements, scenarios, and criteria must be in Korean
+- Technical terms can be kept in English when appropriate (e.g., API, OAuth, JWT)

 ## Quick Guidelines

 - Focus on **WHAT** users need and **WHY**.
 - Avoid HOW to implement (no tech stack, APIs, code structure).
 - Written for business stakeholders, not developers.
 - DO NOT create any checklists that are embedded in the spec.
 That will be a separate command.
+- **Write all content in Korean (한글)** - only section headings remain in English

 ### Section Requirements

 - **Mandatory sections**: Must be completed for every feature